Walgreen Beats on Revenue, Matches Expectations on EPS

 EPS came in at $0.78.
 The 22 earnings estimates compiled by S&P Capital IQ forecast $0.77 per share.
 GAAP EPS of $0.78 for Q2 were 2.5% lower than the prior-year quarter's $0.80 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

 Next quarter's average estimate for revenue is $18.04 billion.
 On the bottom line, the average EPS estimate is $0.63.

 Next year's average estimate for revenue is $72.40 billion.
 The average EPS estimate is $2.63.

-The stock has a four-star rating (out of five) at Motley Fool CAPS, with 2,075 members out of 2,212 rating the stock outperform, and 137 members rating it underperform.
-Among 534 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 505 give Walgreen a green thumbs-up, and 29 give it a red thumbs-down.
+The stock has a three-star rating (out of five) at Motley Fool CAPS, with 2,075 members out of 2,216 rating the stock outperform, and 141 members rating it underperform.
+Among 542 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 514 give Walgreen a green thumbs-up, and 28 give it a red thumbs-down.

 Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Walgreen is outperform, with an average price target of $36.60.

 - Add Walgreen to My Watchlist.

 At the time this article was published Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
 The Motley Fool has a disclosure policy.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.